Tensor Tympani Syndrome (TTS)

 What is Tensor Tympani Syndrome (TTS)?

-In the middle ear, the tensor tympani muscle contracts as part of our startle reflex while the stapedial muscle contracts in response to loud sounds, tightening the ossicles (the tiny bones of the middle ear) and limiting transmission of these sounds to the inner ear.
+In the middle ear, the tensor tympani (TT) muscle contracts as part of our startle reflex while the stapedial muscle contracts in response to loud sounds, tightening the ossicles (the tiny bones of the middle ear) and limiting transmission of these sounds to the inner ear.
 This provides some protection against potentially damaging sounds.

 TTS typically does not develop in people with misophonia.